at-github/nvim/README.md

                   - https://github.com/dense-analysis/ale/issues/3111
                   - https://github.com/dense-analysis/ale/issues/2655
-                  - maybe because `\`, i tried to set `noshellslash` but no sure is correct or not enough
+                  - maybe because `\`, i tried to set `noshellslash` but no sure is correct or not enough not working on arch, no error neither warning
     - nvim-lspconfig
   - for:
     - [ ] sql